tilezen/vector-datasource/CONTRIBUTING.md

 We have a backlog of issues, but they are also grouped into milestones and tracked with [Waffle board](https://waffle.io/tilezen/vector-datasource).

-When picking an issue from the Ready column for the active milestone, self assign it to let other people know you'll be working on it.
+When picking an issue from the Ready column for the active milestone, self assign it to let other people know you'll be working on it and move it to the In Progress column.

 If you propose to work on an issue in the Backlog but what to confirm some details add a comment to the issue or ask about it in Slack.